-Because service is one of the three core components of the Honors Program's mission, the Honors Student Organization plans local, regional, and international service projects to provide students with the chance to support worthy causes.
-Students are required to participate in one service project each year to remain in good standing with the Honors Program.
+Because service is one of the three core components of the Wood Honors College's mission, the Honors Student Organization plans local, regional, and international service projects to provide students with the chance to support worthy causes.
+Students are required to participate in one service project each year to remain in good standing with the Wood Honors College.
 Below are a few of the many opportunities.

 Each middle schooler attends three workshops taught by Honors students.
 The workshops encourage students to broaden their horizons while having fun with math, science, history, the arts, physical education, and more.
 Students also have the opportunity to eat lunch in a university dining hall and tour the Shippensburg campus.

 Several times a semester, Honors students visit the Cumberland Valley Animal Shelter in Chambersburg to walk dogs, help out at "adoption days," or assist with micro-chipping clinics.
 This is an ongoing volunteer project, and students are able to make arrangements to visit the shelter and lend a hand whenever their schedules permit.
 It's a great opportunity to take time for the Shippensburg area's four-legged friends!

 Rails to Trails Clean-Up

 Each fall, the Honors Student Organization helps clean up Shippensburg's Rails to Trails, a seven-mile walking and workout path that runs from the Prince Street entrance of campus all the way to Newville.
 Students pick up trash along a portion of the trail and woods near Adams Drive on the edge of campus.